One of the quickest and easiest ways to set up an application with high availability and improve performance is to

 Based on this benchmark, Go-between is faster than HAProxy but not from Nginx.

 If you are looking for a modern L4 balancing solution with auto-discovery for the dynamic environment, then Go-between seems promising.
 Give it a try to see how it goes.

-I hope above listed open-source load balancer software helps you to choose one for your application.
+I hope the above-listed open-source load balancer software helps you to choose one for your application.
 They are all FREE, so the best way to find what works is by trying them.